yinguobing/llama-desktop/README.md

 # llama-desktop

-A desktop application for LLaMA 3.
+A desktop application for LLaMA 3, written in Rust.